keshvi-srivastava/star-wars-dialogue-generation/README.md

       ~ Sliding Window Bidirectional LSTM with GLOVE

       ~ Sliding Window Bidirectional LSTM with GLOVE with return_sequence

-      ~ Mood detection ???
+6. Mood Detection - Contains the approach incorporated for Mood Detection for the generated sentences.

+      ~ MoodDetection.R has the experiment code on different lexicon files considered for mood classification.

+      ~ \<Character\>_final.csv have the moods of the sentences

+      ~ PythonCode for Mood Classification has the notebook for running the classification analysis over sample data.

-6. Final notebooks - Contains the executable python notebook to run for text generation and mood detection
+7. Final notebooks - Contains the executable python notebook to run for text generation and mood detection

       ~ Read_data.ipynb -> Read the original data files (kaggle .txt files and IMSDB HTML links)

       ~ Text_Generation_Model.ipynb -> Generate dialogues

-      ~ Mood detection ??
+      ~ Mood_Classification.ipynb -> Classifies the generated sentences and seed words into different moods and checks the accuracy.

-7. Results - Output text files (contains generated dialogues with bleu score and mood detected for dialogues)
+8. Results - Output text files (contains generated dialogues with bleu score and mood detected for dialogues)

 ## Input Data: